Shiva Puja: Puja in the Puranas

 The Puranas are a collection of texts describing the feats of various Gods and Figures from Hindu Cosmology.
 The texts are organized by their focus on one of the major Devas and explore the feats and legends of those Gods.
 Among the most important attributed to Shiva is the Shiva Purana, which describes in various stories the mythological origins of puja implements and taboos.
 An example might be not offering Magnolia champaca and Pandanus odorifer flowers to Shiva, each given a justification grounded in an episode from mythology.

 Abhishekam

 Shiva Abhishekam is usually performed to a Lingam, representing his manifestation as a creator of good (by destroying evil).
-In many temples, there is a vessel hung over the Lingam called thaara paathra that continuously drips water or other offerings onto the Lingam in deference to Shiva's desire for Abhisheka.
+In many temples, there is a vessel hung over the Lingam called Dhaara paatra that continuously drips water or other offerings onto the Lingam in deference to Shiva's desire for Abhisheka.
 Some of the common items used for Shiva Abhisheka are: